crestadev/Calculator/README.md

 - AJAX support (no page reload)
 - Light/Dark mode toggle with saved preference
 - Clear history option
-- Built using Bootstrap 5 for responsive design
+- Built using Bootstrap 5 for responsive design and UI

 ---